Every successful restaurant has one thing in common: they know exactly who they are serving.

 Demographics: Who Are Your Customers?

 Demographics help you define the basic characteristics of your target diners, giving you insight into who they are, what they can afford, and how their lifestyle influences their dining choices.
+Collecting demographic information and demographic data is essential for accurately identifying and understanding your restaurant target market.

 By understanding these details, you can tailor everything from portion sizes to service style to better match their expectations.